JP-Butler/PewlettHackard_SQL_Analysis/README.md

 ------------------------------------------------------------------------

 ## Pewlett Hackard Employee Analysis
 This challenge uses the SQL concepts and knowledge I've learned in the 9th module of the Carelton Data Analytics Boot Camp such as schema creation, importing data, CRUD statement joins, ERDs to name a few.
-Using these newly acquired techniques and skills I'll plau the role of data engineer to model, engineer and analyze data from Pewlett Hackard (a fictional company) to research employee data from the 1980s and 1990s.
+Using these newly acquired techniques and skills I'll play the role of data engineer to model, engineer and analyze data from Pewlett Hackard (a fictional company) to research employee data from the 1980s and 1990s.

 ## Table of Contents